 As you prepare to review your loan estimate and mortgage disclosure documents, it’s important to know what expenses to look for.
-Typically, the most common prepaid costs that are included on the mortgage are the homeowners insurance premium, real estate property taxes, mortgage interest and the initial escrow deposit.
+Typically, the most common prepaid costs that are included in the mortgage are the homeowners insurance premium, real estate property taxes, mortgage interest and the initial escrow deposit.

-Prepaid Insurance and Taxes
+Prepaid Insurance And Taxes

-Prepaid insurance and taxes are two common prepaid costs included on the mortgage.
+Prepaid insurance and taxes are two common prepaid costs included in the mortgage.
 Typically, 6 months to 1 full year of homeowners insurance is collected and prepaid at closing.
 In addition to prepaid homeowners insurance, your mortgage lender will also collect property taxes from you.

-Mortgage interest is another prepaid cost included on the mortgage.
+Mortgage interest is another prepaid cost included in the mortgage.
 It’s collected as a prepaid expense so the lender can put it toward the first mortgage payment, so no matter which day of the month you close, the lender will have at least 30 days to enter your information in the system to issue your first statement.

-Initial Escrow Deposit
+Initial Escrow Payment At Closing

-The initial escrow deposit is the final prepaid cost you should expect to be included on your mortgage.
+The initial escrow deposit is the final prepaid cost you should expect to be included in your mortgage.
 The initial escrow payment is the money deposited with the lender which will be used to pay future homeowners insurance and property taxes.
 Look at your lender’s requirements to determine the cost of your deposit and whether it is needed in the first place.

 Prepaid Costs Vs. Closing Costs

 As a result, closing costs are paid to the lender as a fee for processing the loan.
-Closing costs are also listed on a closing disclosure.
+Closing costs are also listed on a Closing Disclosure.
 Finally, another difference between prepaid costs and closing costs is that the seller may cover the closing costs but the buyer will always pay the prepaids.

 Where To Find Your Prepaid Costs On Your Loan

 When you first get your mortgage loan document, it might be difficult to locate a description of your prepaid costs.
-Typically, prepaid costs are broken out on page 2 of your loan estimate, often labeled as “other costs” after the outlined closing costs.
+Typically, prepaid costs are broken out on page two of your loan estimate, often labeled as “other costs” after the outlined closing costs.
 Once you locate this section, you should be able to identify the prepaid costs described in your loan.

-How To Calculate Your Prepaids
+How To Calculate Your Prepaids On A Mortgage

 To better help you calculate your prepaid costs, we came up with three scenarios to illustrate how a borrower can calculate their prepaid expenses.